 Manufacturer: Harvey Guzzini/iGuzzini, Via Mariano Guzzini, 37.
 62019, Recanati, Italy.

 Other versions: Also made in a big version 46 cm / 18.11”.
 The Jolly pendant lamp is always provided with a chrome handle and a rise & fall mechanism by Rolly.

-The pendant lamp without the handle is exactly the same, but was never sold as Jolly.
+The Harvey Guzzini pendant lamp Jolly without the handle is exactly the same, but was never sold as Jolly.
 It has no name, only a number.

 Also a version with a white diffuser inside was also made as you can see in the picture of the film Le Premier Jour du Reste de Ta Vie.